steveny2k/incubator-predictionio/docs/manual/source/community/projects.html.md

 - Core Author: Ming Fang

-- Status: It works with PredictionIO v0.8 - Under active development
+- Status: It works with PredictionIO v0.8

 ## Another Docker Installation for PredictionIO